Xunnamius/hashnav/Docs/Documentation.md

 	2. page - (`string`) The page/state designator to navigate to. (ex. 'home')
 	3. params - (`mixed`) The query string to apply to the new hash URI.
 This can either be a literal query string or an object comprised of key/value pairs.  (ex. 'hello=world&hello2=2')
 	4. forced - (`boolean`, optional: defaults to **false**) If [triggerEvent()](#PMI-triggerEvent "Jump to it!") should be called after navigation.
 Setting this to `true` is usually unnecessary, and may cause the `navchange` event to fire twice if used incorrectly.

+* Fourth Mode
+	1. historyIndex - (`integer`) The history index to navigate to, if the history module is loaded.
+Works exactly the same as `history.get(historyIndex)`, hence the negative index support.

 ####Returns
 * (`boolean`) `true` if navigation completed successfully or `false` on failure.